Bible Trivia Question

 Before his children’s deaths, how often did Job offer sacrifices for them?

-| Every morning | On the Sabbath | After their feasts | Once a year |
+| Every morning | After their feasts | Once a year | On the Sabbath |

 How did Job's friends react when they first saw him after his afflictions?